steveking-gh/brink/README.md

 ## Basic Structure of a Brink Program

-A brink source file consists of one or more sections and exactly one output statement.
-Starting from the output statement, brink evaluates each section and products the output file.
+A brink source file consists of one or more section definitions and exactly one output statement.
+Each section has a unique name.
+The output statement specifies the name of the top level section.
+Starting from the top section, Brink recursively evaluates each section and produces the output file.
+For example, we can define a section with a write-string (wrs) expression:

+    section foo {
+        wrs "I'm foo";
+    }

+    output foo;

+Produces a default output named `output.bin`.

+    $ cat output.bin
+    I'm foo

+Using a write (wr) statement, sections can write other sections:

+    section foo {
+        wrs "I'm foo\n";
+    }

+    section bar {
+        wrs "I'm bar\n";
+        wr foo;
+    }

+    output bar;

+Produces `output.bin`:

+    $ cat output.bin
+    I'm bar
+    I'm foo